ProjectHoot/Hoot/README.md

 # Hoot

-Hoot is a software front-end for lotide that proivides a clean, modern, and user-friendly interface.
+Hoot is a software front-end for lotide that provides a clean, modern, and user-friendly interface.

 # Prerequisites

-Hoot expects a working [lotide](https://git.sr.ht/~vpzom/lotide) server on the same domain name, acessible under /api
+Hoot expects a working [lotide](https://git.sr.ht/~vpzom/lotide) server on the same domain name, accessible under /api.

 # Build